georgeyumnam/supercell_identifier/README.md

 # supercell_identifier

-## This repository constain scripts to identify supercell dimensions
-## which are best suitable for phonon calculations.
+## This repository contain scripts to identify supercell dimensions which are best suitable for phonon calculations.

 This repository contains the following scripts :
 [1] supercell_dim_identifier.py